tdauth/wowr/README.md

 * New building Workshop with units Ballista, Cage and Wagon for Blood Elves.
 * Male citizens can build Portals.
 * More different alliance chat commands.
+* Hideouts have Portal abilities from the new Portal buildings.

 ## Bug Fixes